AlexEidt/ASCII-Vision/README.md

 * [Ryan Delaney](https://github.com/Vitineth?tab=followers) made an [Image to ASCII Art Generator](https://github.com/Vitineth/ascii-art-generator) from which I used several functions to sort all ASCII characters in order of their density.
 While he converted to HCL from RGB to encode each pixel as an ASCII character, I just used the grayscale value.
 His project is really cool, so make sure to check it out!
 * [This blog post](https://www.codespeedy.com/video-streaming-in-tkinter-with-python/) by Satyam Singh Niranjan explained how to display the webcam stream on the tKinter UI in Python.
-* [This Stack Overflow thread](https://stackoverflow.com/questions/596216/formula-to-determine-perceived-brightness-of-rgb-color) on computationally efficient ways of converting RGB images to grayscale.
 * The royalty-free fireworks video is from https://www.youtube.com/watch?v=PEYq34x83Xs